Mass of Christian Burial

 All who knew Angelina Battani would agree that she was truly beautiful on the inside and out.
 She lived to love, nurture, and care for others while never asking for anything in return.
 She took her roles as a wife and mother to heart, but nothing was better than becoming a grandmother later in life.
 Our lives will never be the same without her here, but her love and her legacy will live on in our hearts forever.

 Angelina Battani, died unexpectedly at her home on January 29, 2020.
 Angelina was preceded in death by her husband, Joseph Battani in 1985; and by her brother, Bill Bonanni in 2013.
 Members of Angelina’s family include her 3 children: Joseph Battani, Rina Battani and Cristina Battani (Anthony Key); 7 grandchildren: Andrew, Nick, Tori, Jonah, Liv, Sebastian and Jude; brother, Lou (Anne) Bonanni; sister-in-law, Carolyn Bonanni and many nieces and nephews.
 Cremation will take place.
-Mass of Christian Burial will be celebrated at 11 a.m. on Sunday (AUGUST 16) at St. Bonaventure Capuchin Monastery (1820 Mt.
+Mass of Christian Burial will be celebrated at 11 a.m. on Saturday (July 18) at St. Bonaventure Capuchin Monastery (1820 Mt.
 Elliott St.; Detroit).
+Reception immediately following in the Solanus Center.
 Entombment at Holy Sepulchre Cemetery, Southfield.
 Please visit Angelina’s personal web page at www.BetzlerLifeStory.com, where you can archive a favorite memory or photo and sign her online guestbook.
 Memorial contributions may be made to St. Bonaventure Capuchin Monastery or The National Shrine of St. Jude.
 Betzler Life Story Funeral Home, 6080 Stadium Drive, Kalamazoo (269) 375-2900.